luann8331/opensage-adk/docs/wiki/user_guide/Configuration.md

 # Configuration Guide

-This document describes the OpenSage configuration system, including all configuration fields, their purposes, and how to write configuration files.
+This document describes the OpenSage-ADK configuration system, including all configuration fields, their purposes, and how to write configuration files.

 ## Overview

-OpenSage uses TOML (Tom's Obvious, Minimal Language) format for configuration files.
+OpenSage-ADK uses TOML (Tom's Obvious, Minimal Language) format for configuration files.
 The configuration system supports:

 - **Template Variables**: Use `${VAR_NAME}` syntax for reusable values
 - **Nested Sections**: Organize related settings into logical groups